bruAristimunha/Across-Modalities/README.md

 # Across-Modalities

-Reproducing the source code of the article: (A common representation of time across visual and auditory modalities)[https://doi.org/10.1016/j.neuropsychologia.2018.08.014]
+Reproducing the source code of the article: [A common representation of time across visual and auditory modalities](https://doi.org/10.1016/j.neuropsychologia.2018.08.014).

-> The contributions of this work are to reproduce the work, besides proposing improvements in the decoding process.
+The contributions of this work are to reproduce the work, besides proposing improvements in the decoding process.

+>
 ## Abstract

 >